Discover the hidden landscape of Tomintoul and Glenlivet in the upper reaches of Moray and the eastern gateway to the Cairngorms National Park.

 Tomintoul and Glenlivet holds a special charm, not just for its unspoilt natural beauty, but also for its diversity of landscapes, wildlife and its rich history and heritage.

 Take some time to discover and explore this special place from the solitude of the former Scalan seminary in the Braes of Glenlivet, to the world famous working distilleries of Speyside.
-Stop off in Tomintoul, the highest village in the Highlands, explore the vast Glenlivet Estate on foot or bicycle or simply be amazed by the stars in some of the darkest skies found in the UK.
+Stop off in Tomintoul, the highest village in the Highlands, explore the vast Glenlivet Estate on foot or by bicycle or simply be amazed by the stars in some of the darkest skies found in the UK.

 Tomintoul and Glenlivet is a great base to explore the forests and mountains of the wider National Park and travel the exhilarating Snow Roads and North East 250 scenic routes.
 To the north and east, the more gentle landscapes of Moray can take you on a cultural journey, to sample the Whisky Trail and visit the beautiful coastline and beaches of Findhorn and Lossiemouth.
 Also within easy reach is Balmoral in Royal Deeside to the south and Loch Ness to the north.